mussa-shirazi-imply/imply-kubernetes/README.md

 ##### confirm the service is added

+Confirm the service is added:

 ```
 kubectl get services
 ```

-As you can see the port `30151` is added and mapping with postgress port `5432`
+As you can see, port `30151` is added and mapped to the PostgreSQL port `5432`.
+You may see different port then `30151` becuase node ports are dynamically allocated unless we define statically.

 ```
 kubectl get service